jjlynch2/StraddleForest/README.md

 ## StraddleForest 0.0.1
 Just uploading this to store the code.
 This isn't working yet.
 I'll get back to finishing it eventually.

+Multi-core Julia platform for storing data from TD Aperitrade API in QuestDB for random forest modeling of options strategies.

 #Authenticate to TDAmeritrade API
 ```javascript
 TD_auth(true) #true to force access token refresh